graphql-rust/juniper/docs/book/content/schema/schemas_and_mutations.md

 Both query and mutation objects are regular GraphQL objects, defined like any other object in Juniper.
 The mutation and subscription object, however, is optional since schemas can be read-only and without subscriptions as well.
+If mutations/subscriptions functionality is not needed, consider using [EmptyMutation][EmptyMutation]/[EmptySubscription][EmptySubscription].

 In Juniper, the `RootNode` type represents a schema.
 You usually don't have to create this object yourself: see the framework integrations for [Iron](../servers/iron.md)